mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/addons/helmv2-to-v3-migration/index.md

 ## Upgrading Prometheus

-If you have the prometheus and prometheusadapter addons enabled and are upgrading those, you need to take additional steps to ensure they deploy successfully.
-You must delete the addons and then upgrade and deploy them.
+If you have the prometheus addon enabled and are upgrading it, you need to take additional steps to ensure it deploys successfully.
+You must delete the addon and then upgrade and deploy it.

 Before you begin the upgrade, run the following command to delete the addons: